 Fatigue is one of the most common multiple sclerosis symptoms, occurring in nearly 80% of people with MS.

 There are a number of options you can discuss with your doctor that may help reduce fatigue as a symptom of MS. Here are six.

 Walking (also known as gait) problems are fairly common for people with relapsing multiple sclerosis (MS).

 When it comes to managing walking/balance issues related to MS, exercise, physical therapy, walking aids, and, in some cases, a review of your medications can help.
 However, MS is different for everyone.
 So each person’s walking issue needs to be examined on an individual basis.

-These issues include difficulty with memory, concentration, and problem solving.
+These issues include difficulty with memory, concentration, and problem solving, which many people refer to as “cog fog.”
 Memory loss is the most common mental change in people with multiple sclerosis (MS).
 It can occur at any time in the course of your MS. Even if you do not have physical signs of the disease, you may experience memory loss.

 Other factors such as heat, stress, depression, and fatigue can all contribute to memory problems.

 Evidence suggests that memory problems associated with relapsing MS occur when there are many lesions in multiple areas of the brain that result in a breakdown in transmission of nerve impulses responsible for the ability to remember.
 There are two types of memory loss problems:Recent memory:

 Newly learned information such as names of people you just met.
 It also includes things you are trying to remember for the future, like a telephone number or taking your medication.
 Recent memory is most often affected by MS.Remote and procedural memory: